 Job performance is also difficult to measure, and household survey data usually do not provide this information as adequately as other measures of analysis, such as an employer's opinion of a worker's ability.
 The data do not even adequately capture performance-related wage adjustments.
 Such measures would help shed some light on the real reasons for employer discrimination.
 Experimental settings can overcome this to some extent if the wage negotiation process between the worker and potential employer is observed and considered and if workers’ task-solving skills, that are not related to physical appearance, are adequately measured .

-Another challenge in this area of research is the ability to adequately distinguish between the beauty effect that results from productivity, on the one hand, and the effect that occurs as a result of customer discrimination on the other.
+Another challenge in this area of research is the ability to distinguish between the beauty effect that results from productivity, on the one hand, and the effect that occurs as a result of customer discrimination on the other.
 There is some research in support of the idea of productivity-related discrimination, but the evidence is unfortunately fairly weak.
 The research argues that due to omitted variables in the data, additional differences in productivity are not identified.
-To better describe this mechanism of transmission, alternative methods of analysis should be employed.
-Future research studies could do this by collecting data from a homogeneous group of workers from within one specified occupation, given that productivity-related discrimination is highly specific to a given occupation.
-For example, a study using a sample of university instructors found a positive relationship between standardized rankings of physical appearance and students’ class ratings.
+To describe this mechanism of transmission better, alternative methods of analysis should be employed.
+Future research studies could do this by collecting data from a homogeneous group of workers within one specified occupation, given that productivity-related discrimination is highly specific to a given occupation.
+For example, a study using a sample of university instructors finds a positive relationship between standardized rankings of physical appearance and students’ class ratings.
 It is unclear whether this is due to differences in productivity or to student discrimination in favor of instructors who are more attractive.

 Summary and policy advice